-TREATMENT OF CORNEAL HEALING PROBLEMS WITH BOTOXTM
+TREATMENT OF CORNEAL HEALING PROBLEMS WITH BOTULINUM TOXIN

 Patients who have various diseases of the cornea (the “watchglass” at the front of the eye) may develop loss of the covering (or surface) layer, known as the epithelium.
 This leads to pain and irritation, as well as reduced vision.
 When treatment of the cornea condition does not result in successful healing of the defect in the surface layer, it may be necessary to shut the eye to allow proper healing.